- If I invent something at the university, does it belong to the university?

 - Who decides whether or not to file patent applications?

-The decision is made by UNLV's Vice President for Research and Economic Development based on recommendations of UNLV’s Office of Technology Transfer.
+The decision is made by UNLV's Office of Economic Development based on recommendations of its Technology Transfer team.
 The determination, which is based on the scope of the invention, its patentability, and commercial merit, is made in consultation with the inventor(s), as well as the inventor's dean or director.

 - Who prepares and prosecutes patent applications?

-UNLV has retained the services of a highly qualified patent attorney selected on the basis of patent law experience and specialized knowledge in various fields of expertise.
-His office prepares and prosecutes patent applications.
+UNLV has retained the services of highly qualified patent attorneys selected on the basis of patent law experience and specialized knowledge in various fields of expertise.
+Their office prepares and prosecutes patent applications.